-A lawyer can also help you prevent getting less compensation than you deserve by communicating with the insurance company.
-When an insurance adjuster contacts you, they will try to get an official statement from you about the accident and your injuries.
+Having Madia as your lawyer can also help you prevent getting less compensation than you deserve by communicating with the insurance company.
+When an insurance adjuster contacts you, they will try to get statements from you about the accident and your injuries.
 They will use this information to offer you a settlement.
-But when they get this information, you may not know the full extent of your injuries or what your claim is worth.
+But when they ask for this information, you may not know the full extent of your injuries or what your case is worth.

-The insurance company may undervalue your claim and may not fully investigate the total damages you’ve suffered.
+The insurance company may undervalue your case and may not fully investigate the total damages you’ve suffered.

-Your Minneapolis personal injury lawyer will take the time to find the full extent of your injuries and losses.
-Your damages typically include your financial and emotional losses, also known as economic and noneconomic damages.
+With Madia as your Minnesota personal injury lawyer, we will take the time to determine the full extent of your injuries and losses.
+Your damages typically include financial and emotional injuries, also known as economic and noneconomic damages.

 If your injuries are severe enough, you may not be able to return to your previous job.
-We’ll also look into the lost earning capacity because of the injury.
+We will also look into your lost earning capacity because of the injury.

 Depending on the type of accident, you may also have damaged property.
 When you’re handling recovery and missing work, you may wonder how you’re going to pay for the repairs.
-This is another loss that we’ll seek to cover.
+This is another loss that we will seek to recover.

 Your other damages are considered noneconomic because they have to do with how the accident has affected your life.
 While they may not be in the form of a bill, they are still significant losses that should never have happened in the first place.
-Our lawyers understand the extent of noneconomic damages and will carefully review what you’re able to recover.
+Madia understands the extent of noneconomic damages and will carefully review what you’re able to recover.

 Living with injuries can mean you experience pain on a daily basis.
 This can make it difficult just to get through the day.
-We’ll include pain and suffering in your compensation.
+We will fight to ensure that pain and suffering is included in your compensation.

 In addition to the pain you’re feeling, it can also be frustrating to need to rest so you can heal.
 Your movement and what you can do each day may be inhibited because of your accident.
 This may mean you need help around the house or need to rely on others to take care of you.
 Missing out on the parts of life that you enjoyed is also possible.
 While you will need to rest during this time, this aspect of your injury is also something you can recover.

 The trauma of the accident or the injuries you’ve sustained may cause you to experience mental anguish.
-If you’re emotionally suffering from the accident, our lawyers will take this into consideration when calculating the total losses of the accident and what full and fair compensation would be for you.
+If you’re emotionally suffering from the accident, we will take this into consideration when calculating the total losses of the accident and what full and fair compensation would be for you.

 After an accident, you’ll want to act quickly and meet with a lawyer as soon as possible.
 In Minnesota, personal injury claims need to be filed within the statute of limitations.
 This means that if you come forward after this limit, you may not be able to receive compensation.
 Your lawyer will go over the time you have for your case.

-When you have representation from a lawyer, we will begin investigating the accident.
+When you retain Madia as your lawyer, we will begin investigating the accident.
 As we consult police accident reports and medical records, we’ll find the evidence that shows how the other party’s negligent actions caused your injuries.

-Personal injury cases we handle include but are not limited to the following:
+Personal injury cases we handle include, but are not limited to:

 Many claims may be settled out of court.
-However, if your case needs to go to that step for you to get the justice you deserve, our lawyers are here for you.
-We can represent you in the court room and we’re ready to do so.
+However, if your case needs to go to that step for you to get the justice you deserve, Madia is here for you.
+We can represent you in the court room and we are ready to do so.

 We understand how going to court can be a nerve-wracking experience.
-We’ll do everything we can to prepare you so you feel confident.
-Our attorneys will go over the proceedings of coming forward with a civil action, how you should present yourself, and other aspects you can expect from the day.
+We will do everything we can to prepare you so you feel confident.
+We will go over the proceedings of coming forward with a civil action, how you should present yourself, and other aspects you can expect from the day.

-Our lawyers will always fight for what’s best for you.
-We’re dedicated to helping our clients through this difficult time and setting them on the right track.
+We will always fight for what’s best for you.
+We are dedicated to helping our clients through these difficult times and helping them get back on the right track.